keirgrovess/KG-RM/README.md

 ### Sunday

-Weather permitting, we plan to setup a gazebo in Longford park (next to our house) at about midday to hang out, play disc golf etc. There's a cafe for brunch/lunch/ice creams.
-If it rains check here for update.
+~~Weather permitting, we plan to setup a gazebo in Longford park (next to our house) at about midday to hang out, play disc golf etc. There's a cafe for brunch/lunch/ice creams~~

-We will be having a few drinks somewhere Sunday evening too - no need to rush off now there's a bank holiday on the Monday!
+Disc golf has been rained off.
+Give us a call if you want to hang out

 ## Notes